 For years, women have been marginalized, live in extreme poverty and subjected to Gender Based Violence (GBV) with impunity.
 The FINSCOPE survey 2009 concluded that 56% working-age Tanzanians had no access to financial services of any type or are excluded, with this figure rising in rural areas.
 More specifically, in Northern Pemba (Micheweni), almost 80% of the population has no access to financial services.
 According to the Household Budget Surveys 2004/2005 and 2009/2010, Micheweni is the poorest district in Zanzibar.
 About 74% of the people in Micheweni Districts live below the basic needs poverty line, and 33% live below the food poverty line.
 On the other hand, in Unguja 55% of the population is excluded from accessing financial services.
 Although there a lot of women interventions but challenges were still clouded in the women movement.
 Some women still have not been enrolled to any economic activity, some entrepreneurs produce low quality products with no reliable market and there are no forum where women could meet and address their social economic barriers.
 The project will empowered women social, economic and political

-Overall objective: To contribute to reduce poverty and improve social justice in Zanzibar.
+Overall objective: To contribute to reduced poverty and improved social justice in Zanzibar

-Specific objective: Income increase and social, cultural, and political barriers to women’s empowerment progressively overcome for 7,000 rural poor women in eight districts of Pemba and Southern and Northern Unguja Zanzibar
+Specific objective: Income increased and social, cultural, and political barriers to women’s empowerment progressively overcome for 7,000 rural poor women in eight districts of Pemba and Southern and Northern Unguja Zanzibar